John-194/export_video-combine_audio_streams/README.md

-# Multitrack audio fixes for ShadowPlay (or other)
+# Multitrack audio merger for ShadowPlay (or other)

-This script fixes a few problems with video recordings:
-1. My mic was way quieter than my system audio, so I recorded them separately (an option in ShadowPlay settings)
+## About this script

+### Problems by using ShadowPlay
+1. Microphone too quiet.
+2. Audible microphone noise.

+### To fix these problems
+1. Record a video with ShadowPlay settings -> "Audio" -> "Separate both tracks" selected.
-2. Video players cannot play 2 separate tracks at once.
+   Note: video players cannot play both audio streams at once.
+2. Use this script.

+### How this script fixes the problems
+1. Amplifying microphone audio (optional).
-3. My microphone needed noise reduction and amplification.
+2. Reducing microphone noise (optional).

-This script removes mic noise, boosts mic volume, and combines audio tracks, without encoding.
+3. Merging two audio streams into one.

+### For convenience, this script also allows
+1. Removal of audio streams.
+2. Encoding of videos to reduce size.

+### What it currently does not do:
+1. It does not allow cutting videos.
+   You can use [VidCutter](https://github.com/ozmartian/vidcutter) for that.
+It can quickly cut videos without encoding.
+   (note: using more than one 'chapter' will remove microphone audio track)
+2. Does not have a GUI.

 ## Requirements:
-### Video
-Videos must have 2 audio tracks (system and microphone).

 ### FFmpeg

 Download: https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z
 Extract somewhere and put the extraction path in 'Environment Variables'.
 Example:
 ```